Total disability

 Memorandum of Agreement

-A workers’ compensation insurance company can offer injured employees a memorandum of agreement, which documents its acceptance of liability for an injured workers’ claim.
+A workers’ comp insurance company can offer injured employees a memorandum of agreement, which documents its acceptance of liability for an injured workers’ claim.
 The memorandum of agreement describes the injury, the worker’s weekly wage, and the accepted compensation rate and disability status.

 The benefits provided by a memorandum of agreement cannot be stopped without the consent of the worker.
 Under certain, limited circumstances, a court may also issue an order to cease further payments.